a3alani/cse15L-reports/lab-report-5-week-10.md

 > $ bash script.sh > results.txt

-* Them vimdiff on results.txt
+* Then vimdiff on results.txt

 ---